zstoebs/Daily-Coding-Problem/September 2019/README.md

   find the smallest set of numbers that covers all the intervals.
 If there are multiple smallest sets, return any of them.

+- 9/9/2019: Given a string which we can delete at most k, return whether you can make a palindrome.